click her to return to the home page at any time

 PAYMENT AND CANCELLATIONS

-Last year I tried to be really laid back and flexible about payment times, methods and booking confirmations- what a mistake, what a hassle, what a bloody nightmare!
+In previous years I tried to be really laid back and flexible about payment times, methods and booking confirmations- what a mistake, what a hassle, what a bloody nightmare!
 This year then it's the big bad grown up way so must apologise in advance if this seems ruthless and mean.
 It's not meant to be!

 If I cancel a course at any point a full refund will be offered.

-* a skills exchange would be considered with anyone experienced in natural skin tanning and preparation (no - not a sun tan!) or with experience in dying with wild plants - or anything else you think might interest me....
+* a skills exchange would be considered with anyone experienced in natural skin tanning and preparation (no - not a sun tan!) or with experience in dying with wild plants - or anything else you think might interests me....

 COURSES PURCHASED AS CHRISTMAS PRESENTS

 For courses purchased this way, I fully understand that due to the surprise element of gift giving you may not be able to confirm a date you would like to book for until after Christmas.
 This is fine.
-However, A DATE WILL HAVE TO BE FINALISED BY THE 25TH OF JANUARY.
+However, A DATE WILL HAVE TO BE FINALISED BY THE 31st OF JANUARY.
 I'm not good at juggling (marbles) so 40 people wanting to keep their options open for as long as possible will simply result in me losing all my marbles!
-I know it seems harsh, but if you have not confirmed by 25th January you will lose 25% of your deposit and the rest will be returned to you.
+I know it seems harsh, but if you have not confirmed by 31st January you will lose 25% of your deposit and the rest will be returned to you.

 When booking please can you make sure you give me a land line contact number, a mobile number, email address, and land address.
 Also it is important that you specify any food preferences, allergies or intolerances you or your friends may have.
+A BOOKING FORM WILL BE SENT TO YOU WHERE YOU CAN PUT DOWN SUCH INFORMATION.

 On the day of the course ideally you should bring waterproofs - both top and bottoms, good walking boots and a spare pair of Wellington boots.
 For October and November courses an extra jumper or warm coat is useful for the outside meal in the evening.
+Actually, bring an extra jumper anyway.
+If it's windy on the beach (not usually) it can bring the temperature down at any time of the year.

-field blewit field blewit ramsons
+field blewit ramsons